Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 At Asana, we've seen how compliance checklists help teams reduce risk.
 From legal departments to IT and operations, compliance templates provide a shared process for everyone to maintain GDPR compliant websites.

-Legal teams and DPOs use GDPR checklists to verify whether data processing activities meet the lawfulness, fairness, and transparency requirements under GDPR.
-With detailed records of processing activities, they can demonstrate compliance with supervisory authorities when needed.
+Legal teams and data protection officers (DPOs): Use GDPR checklists to verify whether data processing activities meet lawfulness, fairness, and transparency requirements.
+Detailed records of processing activities help demonstrate compliance with supervisory authorities when needed.

-Technical teams monitor how personal data is stored and transferred.
-GDPR requires them to track how information is encrypted, as well as document cybersecurity and data breach response polices.
+IT and security teams: Monitor how personal data is stored and transferred, track encryption methods, and document cybersecurity and data breach response policies.

-Operations managers coordinate the proper implementation of privacy notices, deletion requests, security controls, and user consent.
+Operations and compliance managers: Coordinate the implementation of privacy notices, deletion requests, security controls, and user consent.
 A centralized GDPR checklist helps streamline this work and avoid undue delay in legal obligations.

 Benefits of this checklist template include: